shuhui-wang/shuhuiwang/README.md

 - 👋 Hi, I’m @mylittlebeaconnoel
 - 👀 I’m interested in machine learning
 - 🌱 I’m currently learning genetic algorithm
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on big data in environmental science
-- 📫 How to reach me spottedseatrout@gmail.com
+- 📫 How to reach me shuhuiwang1005@gmail.com

 <!---
 mylittlebeaconnoel/mylittlebeaconnoel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.